ayushhhthakur/CampusWeatherInsight/README.md

 ## Usage

 CampusWeatherInsight is exclusively available for Model Institute of Engineering and Technology (MIET), Jammu.
-To access real-time weather information and forecasts for your campus, simply visit the website at [https://www.campusweatherinsight.com](https://www.campusweatherinsight.com).
+To access real-time weather information and forecasts for your campus, simply visit the website at [https://www.campusweatherinsight.com](https://www.campusweatherinsight.com) currently under construction.

 1. Go to [https://www.campusweatherinsight.com](https://www.campusweatherinsight.com).
 2. Enter your campus location details or use GPS coordinates.